aseyrek/shutterstock-and-adobe-website-keywords/README.md

 # shutterstock-and-adobe-website-keywords
-With this javascript code and app for chrome like custom javascript for websites 2 you can get those keywords fast!
+With this javascript code and a chrome app like "custom javascript for websites 2" you can get keywords from shutterstock and adobe really fast!

 Just install Custom javascript for websites: